Written in Song

-Written In Song is the sixteenth studio album by American country artist Jeannie Seely.
+Written In Song is the thirteenth solo studio album by American country artist Jeannie Seely.
 It was released on January 13, 2017 on Cheyenne Records and was produced by Seely.
 It is her first studio release in six years and the second to be issued on her own label.
 The album consisted of songs Seely composed for other artists.
 There are also several songs included that had not been released before.

-Background and content
+Background and recording

-The concept behind Written in Song came from disc jockey Eddie Stubbs and artist Kenny Sears.
-Both individuals thought that Seely should release an album of self-written songs. "...Kenny said, ‘You don’t need to look anywhere.
-You need to record your own.’
-And Eddie Stubbs was just persistent that I should do a whole album singing the songs I had written myself," she commented.
+Jeannie Seely rose to country music success in the 1960s with the Grammy award-winning single "Don't Touch Me".
+Until the end of the 1970s, she found commercial success both as a solo artist and with Jack Greene.
+Although she turned her attention to other projects, Seely continued recording music sporadically since her peak years.
+Among them was 2017's Written in Song.
+The concept behind Written in Song came from disc jockey Eddie Stubbs and musician Kenny Sears.
+Seely was in search of new songs to record, which prompted Stubbs and Sears to have her look in her own catalog of songs she wrote for other people.
 Seely produced album by herself in the Nashville, Tennessee area, specifically at Hilltop Studios.
 She chose to record the album with a full band altogether in a live format.
 "I still like the atmosphere, I like the incentive, I like the excitement and the emotion of all of us doing it together.
 I am a team player, always have been," she said in 2017.

+Content

 The album consisted of 14 tracks, all of which were written or co-written by Seely.
-Many of the album's tracks had previously been cut by other recording artists.
+A majority of the tracks had previously been cut by other recording artists.
 The second track, "He's All I Need", was first recorded by Dottie West (whom Seely composed the track with).
-The eleventh track, "Life of a Rodeo Cowboy", was first recorded by Merle Haggard.
 The fourth track, "Senses", was first recorded by Willie Nelson.
+"Life of a Rodeo Cowboy" was about the day-to-day life of Seely's nephew, who was a working the rodeo circuit in the 1970s.
+Merle Haggard then went on to record it.
+"He's All I Need" was recorded first by Dottie West for her 1983 album New Horizons.
+In an interview with The Boot, Seely stated the song was inspired from a guitar player in West's band.
 The album also features collaborations with other artists.
-On the song "Senses", Connie Smith and Marty Stuart provide harmony vocals.
+On "Senses", Seely is backed by Connie Smith and Marty Stuart, who harmony vocals.
 On the fourteenth track, "We're Still Hangin' in There Ain't We Jessi", Jessi Colter and Jan Howard are featured duet partners.